 And then the wind picked up, again from the northeast, and we had a tearing sail on a beam reach across Shelikof Strait to the Katmai National Park.
 We got to finish the sail flying our asymmetrical spinnaker among the islands at the entrance to the anchorage.

 When we left the Katmai, we’d originally planned on a long day-sail to an island north of Kodiak, but the wind was so good – 20 knots from the southwest – that we just kept on going.
 It was a great downwind run, the best of the summer, rollicking along wing ‘n’ wing at 7-8 knots.
-Unfortunately, the party ended at about 2AM when the wind died and we had to motor in sloppy seas – the current was running hard against us out of Cook Inlet – and then it really ended around 5:30 when a strong easterly blew up (we were heading northeast) and the second reef decided to be a huge pain to put in.
-That ended up not mattering because the wind got strong enough that we didn’t want the mainsail at all, but it was frustrating at the time.
+Unfortunately, the party ended at about 2AM when the wind died and we had to motor in sloppy seas – the current was running hard against us out of Cook Inlet.
+Around 5:30, things got pretty unpleasant when a strong easterly blew up (we were heading northeast) and the second reef decided to be a huge pain to put in.
+Not a great end to the night.

 We got to the Kenai Peninsula, though, and were rewarded with glorious weather for sailing, fishing (and catching!) red and pink salmon, and just spending time at anchor and in the dinghy watching wildlife and canning our latest salmon catch in our pressure canner!